ohheydom/nearby_zip_codes/README.md

 zip = NearbyZipCodes::ZipCode.new('12345')
 ```

-To return nearby zip codes within 5 miles, type
+To return nearby zip codes within 5 miles, type:

 ```ruby
 zip.nearby_zip_codes
 ```

-To return nearby cities within 5 miles, type
+To return nearby cities within 5 miles, type:

 ```ruby
 zip.nearby_cities
 ```

-You can also pass an argument to both methods.
-For instance, if you want to return the zip codes within 15 miles, type
+You can also pass an additional argument to both methods to return nearby cities or zip codes within a certain mileage.
+For instance, if you want to return the zip codes within 15 miles, type:

 ```ruby
 zip.nearby_zip_codes(15)